We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 About Yourself

 Now think about the times you had to help a customer.
-What did you do to make that experience unforgettable for the customer?
+What did you do to make that experience unforgettable for the them?
 How did you exceed expectations?

 About The Company

 Think carefully about the company and what they are looking for.
-Have you found any reviews online that can help you identify what the company's greatest challenge is?
 What are their standards for treating customers?

 About The Fit